Takumi Akiyama: Professional career

+On September 13, 2024, Akiyama announced that he would be retiring following the conclusion of the season.

 Pitching style

 With an overhand delivery, Akiyama throws a four-seam fastball in the 130–140 km/h range (maxed at 148 km/h as his main pitch, alternating with a cutter and forkball.
 He mixes them with a shuuto, knuckle curve and a rare slider.